Newsletter Subscribe

 Heat a small amount of oil in a pan, then fry the egg noodles until golden and crispy.
 Chop up the parsley, add the khao soi soup to a bowl, sprinkle with parsley, add a few slices of chili, and top with the fried noodles.
 The dish is ready to be served and enjoyed.

 Khao Soi is more than just a dish; it is a culinary experience that reflects the history and culture of Northern Thailand.
 Whether it is enjoyed on the streets of Chiang Mai or in a bowl made at home, Khao Soi promises a burst of flavor and comforting warmth.
 While the classic recipe is celebrated in many parts of Thailand and the World, you can use different types of protein, such as Duck or Turkey, and adjust the spice levels to suit your taste.
-Extra chilies can be thrown in for extra heat.

 In Thailand, most people enjoy Khao Soi with either fried or boiled egg noodles.
-On rare occasions, it can be enjoyed with White jasmine rice, especially when egg noodles are unavailable.
+On rare occasions, it can be enjoyed with jasmine rice, especially when egg noodles are unavailable.
 For Khao Soi to shine, drizzle a little lime juice over the top.
 Chopped red onions add crunch, and parsley or coriander will provide the dish with a refreshing taste.
-Pickle Mustard leaves add a tangy and vinegary taste as a side-dish, it also helps to cut through the richness of the coconut gravy sauce.
+Pickle Mustard leaves add a tangy and vinegary taste as a side-dish, and it also helps to cut through the richness of the coconut gravy sauce.

 Once cool, store the soup in an airtight glass container for three to four days.
 Store the fried egg noodles in a separate container.
 Reheat on the stove or in the microwave.
 The soup can also be frozen for up to 3 months.
 Defrost and reheat on the stove.